IRMO Heroy, 2017 IL 120205

 Heroy provided the Illinois Supreme Court with the opportunity to finally try to provide clarity regarding many competing appellate court decisions – whether the standard is ability / inability regarding contribution petitions or whether the standards are those set forth in the statute.
-Unfortunately, the case retains the so called “ability/inability” standard but in the context of looking to the statutory factors as tools to decide whether a party is unable to pay attorney’s fees and the other party is able to do so.
-The case suggests that the two findings complement one another.
-But the factors only complement each other of the language of prior case law regarding ability / inability is not taken literally but in the context of overall relative ability to pay whether payment would potentially undermine one’s financial stability.
+Unfortunately, the case retains the so called “ability/inability” standard but in the context, at least involving post-decree cases.
+This historical standard looks at whether one party is unable to pay attorney’s fees and the other party is able to do so.
+But the language of prior caselaw regarding ability / inability is not taken literally but in the context of overall relative ability to pay regarding whether payment would potentially undermine one’s financial stability.

 The Supreme Court stated: